Counselor-in-Training (CIT) Overview

 Deadline to apply for 1st years is March 31st.

 Deadline to apply for 2nd years is March 15th.

 The First Year CIT fee is $700.
 The Second Year CIT fee is $350.
 See Dates and Rates for specific dates and more information.

 At Camp Wyandot, the CIT experience is unique and rewarding.
 CITs, while still campers, are afforded additional liberties as well as given the burden of the increased responsibility that accompanies such privilege.
 Participants are expected to respect these freedoms as well as to embrace their new found responsibilities.
 The CIT program is a rigorous, multi-faceted course that works to educate the participants on all aspects of life at a resident camp.
 Although there are a plethora of activities, there are four main areas on which we focus.

 1. Small Groups.
 At Wyandot, we work in small “family” groups.
 Typical cabin groups consist of about 6 campers and one counselor.
 This small group is the foundation of the Wyandot experience.
 The CIT program works to illustrate the benefits of this aspect of camp life, as well as to help the CIT to understand what they can do to optimize this dynamic.
-Each CIT is assigned to one counselor and his/her cabin group, whom they will work with on a daily basis in order to gain hands-on knowledge of this.

 4. Inner Group Socialization.
 Although the CITs have an increased level of responsibility, we do not forget that they are still campers.
-Apart from the time they spend together during their training sessions, the CITs are given time each day to do traditional camp activities as a group.
+Apart from the time they spend together during their training sessions, the CITs are given time each day to socialize together and do traditional camp activities as a group.
 Like the rest of our campers, they are given the task of choosing which activities they are most interested in, and our staff will facilitate their chosen activity.